fasalzaman/azure-machine-learning-quickstarts/aml-python-sdk/quickstart-1.2/README.md

+# Quickstart 1.2
-# 1.2 MLOps with Azure Machine Learning Service and Azure DevOps
+# MLOps with Azure Machine Learning Service and Azure DevOps
 ## Technology overview

 ## What is MLOps?